 I won’t talk much about the actualization of return since this was just implemented in the past couple of months and I only have 54 active investments.
-Accounting for fees and everything else, my initial account before the first version of the investing robot was about 3.2% ROI per year.
+Accounting for fees and everything else, my initial account before the remodeled investing robot was about 3.2% ROI per year.
 Afterwards, it sneaks in at a comfortable 5.01%.

 Update on 10/1/2020: ROI is 6.23% after fees.